3ch01c/3ch01c.github.io/docs/how-to-install-docker.md

 sudo adduser $(whoami) docker
 ```

-Log out and back in.
+Log out and back in.Set primary group to

 Test some docker commands.
 ```